yandex/faster-rnnlm/README.md

 But in practice the sum is quite close to one due to custom loss function.
 Checkout [3] for more details.

-### Direct input-output connections
+### Maximim entropy model
-As was noted in [0], train neural network together with maximum entropy model could lead to significant improvement.
+As was noted in [0], simultaneous training of neural network together with maximum entropy model could lead to significant improvement.
 In a nutshell, maxent model tries to approximate probability of target as a linear combination of its history features.
 E.g. in order to estimate probability if word "d" in the sentence "a b c d", the model will sum the following features: f("d") + f("c d") + f("b c d") + f("a b c d").
 You can use maxent with both HS and NCE output layers.

 ## Experiments
 We provide results of model evaluation on two popular datasets: PTB and One Billion Word Benchmark.
+Checkout [doc/RESULTS.md](doc/RESULTS.md) for reasonable parameters.

 ### Penn Treebank Benchmark
 The most popular corpus for LM benchmarks is English Penn Treebank.